Sarahw709/Art101_Final/README.md

 ## Notes Storage

-Notes are saved to `notes.json` in the project root.
-This file persists even when the server stops, so your notes are always safe!
+**Local Development**: Notes are saved to `notes.json` in the project root.
+This file persists even when the server stops.

+**Production (Render)**: Notes are automatically saved to a PostgreSQL database for persistent storage that survives server restarts.
+The app automatically detects if `DATABASE_URL` is set and uses the database instead of the filesystem.

 ## Email Time Capsule Feature